See new (Dec. 2007) text below.

-Photo taken soon after pulp mill closed.
+Photo taken soon after pulp mill closed in 2001.

+I never had a big axe to grind against GP, but some other folks did, or at least a sense of humor.
 Back in my college days (mid 1970s), Fairhaven College (a branch of WWU) named it's newsletter "The Tuna Gas News."
 Sort of a spoof on GP's smell.

 In later years of pulp mill operation, the smell was less evident.